-Social Security Disability Benefits for Hepatitis C and Liver Disease
+Social Security Disability Benefits for Hepatitis C and Liver Disease in Chicago, IL

 If a doctor diagnosed you with hepatitis C and chronic liver disease, you may qualify for Social Security Disability benefits under the Social Security Administration’s (SSA) listing for liver disease.
 You must show that the symptoms of your hepatitis C, liver disease or other health problems combined prevent you from working and will keep you from working for at least one full year.